shycopney44/W_S5M1_Project/README.md

 - Have fun, and check out the Solution Video for this project if you need help!

+**WARNING**

+❗ Most of the following tasks involve setting text in the DOM using JavaScript.
+Please, do not use the `innerText` property of elements to set text!
+The `textContent` prop should be used instead.
+The reason is that `innerText` doesn't work in the tests.
+Read about the differences between the two properties [HERE](https://stackoverflow.com/a/35213639).

 #### 👉 TASK 1 - Add a "widget" class name to widgets so CSS kicks in

 <details>